Patriots OTAs Observations: Danny Etling Gets Rare Attention From Ernie Adams

-FOXBORO, Mass. — Patriots quarterback Tom Brady and tight end Rob Gronkowski remained away from the team’s fifth voluntary organized team activities session, but there still was notable improvement from New England’s offense Thursday morning.
+FOXBORO, Mass. — Patriots quarterback Tom Brady and tight end Rob Gronkowski again didn’t show at the team’s fifth voluntary organized team activities session, but there still was notable improvement from New England’s offense Thursday morning.

-After combining to go 16-of-34 last Tuesday in the Patriots’ first open OTAs session, quarterbacks Brian Hoyer (28-of-36 with an interception) and Danny Etling (16-of-22) combined to complete over 75 percent of their passes Thursday.
+After combining to go 16-of-34 last Tuesday in the Patriots’ first OTAs session open to the media, quarterbacks Brian Hoyer (28-of-36 with an interception) and Danny Etling (16-of-22) completed over 75 percent of their total passes Thursday.

 Here are the rest of Thursday’s observations: